-- 5.1.
-The most important wildlife sites in the country are legally protected and may be designated as one or more of the following: - Ramsar site Wetlands of International Importance under the Ramsar Convention - Special Area of Conservation Sites of European importance for wildlife - Special Protection Area Sites of European importance for birds - Sites of Special Scientific Interest Sites of national importance for wildlife - 5.2.
+- 4.5.
+The most important wildlife sites in the country are legally protected and may be designated as one or more of the following: - Ramsar site Wetlands of International Importance under the Ramsar Convention - Special Area of Conservation Sites of European importance for wildlife - Special Protection Area Sites of European importance for birds

+- Sites of Special Scientific Interest Sites of national importance for wildlife or geology - 4.6.
 Natural England is the statutory agency responsible for overseeing the conservation of protected sites, including through the planning system.
 The Trust expects Natural England to fulfil this duty and will normally support Natural England's actions in this regard.
-Effective planning work by Natural England allows the Trust to prioritise its own time to commenting on applications that affect non-protected sites.
-However: - P7.
-The Trust may object to applications which threaten a SSSI. - P8.
-The Trust will object to applications that will have direct or indirect adverse impacts on a Wildlife Trust Nature Reserve. - P9.
+Effective planning work by Natural England allows the Trust to prioritise its own time to comment on applications that affect non-statutory sites.
+However: - P8.
+The Trust may object to applications which threaten a legally protected site. - P9.
+The Trust will object to applications that will have direct or indirect adverse impacts on a Wildlife Trust Nature Reserve. - P10.
 The Trust may comment on applications where there are opportunities for significant biodiversity enhancements.

-County Wildlife Sites (CWS)
+Local Wildlife Sites (LWS)